doragasu/mw-mdma-cli/README.md

 E.g. if the button is pressed, and keeps being pressed when the program evaluates the --pushbutton function, the returned code will be 0x03 (pushbutton event + button pressed).
 If immediately called before the button is released, returned code will be 0x01 (no event + button pressed).
 If the button is released and then the program is called again, returned code will be 0x02 (pushbutton event + no button pressed).

 Some more examples of the command invocation and its arguments are:
-* `$ mdma -ef rom_file` → Erases entire cartridge and flashes rom_file.
+* `$ mdma -ef rom_file` → Erases entire cartridge and flashes rom\_file.
-* `$ mdma -af rom_file` → Auto erases the cartridge range used by the rom_file, and flashes it to the cart.
+* `$ mdma -af rom_file` → Auto erases the cartridge range used by the rom\_file, and flashes it to the cart.
-* `$ mdma --erase -f rom_file:0x100000` → Erases entire cartridge and flashes contents of rom_file, starting at address 0x100000.
+* `$ mdma --erase -f rom_file:0x100000` → Erases entire cartridge and flashes contents of rom\_file, starting at address 0x100000.
 * `$ mdma -s 0x100000` → Erases flash sector containing 0x100000 address.
-* `$ mdma -Vf rom_file:0x100000:32768` → Flashes 32 KiB of rom_file to address 0x100000, and verifies the operation.
+* `$ mdma -Vf rom_file:0x100000:32768` → Flashes 32 KiB of rom\_file to address 0x100000, and verifies the operation.
-* `$ mdma --read rom_file::1048576` → Reads 1 MiB of the cartridge flash, and writes it to rom_file.
+* `$ mdma --read rom_file::1048576` → Reads 1 MiB of the cartridge flash, and writes it to rom\_file.
 Note that if you want to specify length but do not want to specify address, you have to use two colon characters before length.
 This way, missing address argument is interpreted as 0.
 * `$ mdma -g 0xFF00FFFF0000:0x110000000000:0x000012340000` → Reads data on port A, and writes 0x1234 on ports PC and PD.
-* `$ mdma -w wifi-firm:0x40000` → Uploads wifi-firm firmware blob to the WiFi module, at address 0x40000.
+* `$ mdma -w wifi-firm.bin:0x10000` → Uploads wifi-firm.bin firmware blob to the WiFi module, at address 0x10000.
+* `$ mdma -w bootloader.bin -m qio` → Uploads bootloader.bin firmware blob to the WiFi module at address 0, and sets SPI flash mode to QIO.

 # Authors
 This program has been written by Migue/Manveru and doragasu.